cash0826/Summative-Lab-Flask-SQLAlchemy-Workout-Application-Backend/README.md

 # Summative-Lab-Flask-SQLAlchemy-Workout-Application-Backend
-[Project Description] This lab will follow a many-to-many relationship type, since exercises can be associated to many workouts and workouts can be associated to many exercises
+This lab will follow a many-to-many relationship type, since exercises can be associated to many workouts and workouts can be associated to many exercises

 ## Installation